40 Signs of Poor Health No One Over 40 Should Ignore

 Blood in Urine

 According to urologist Herbert Ruckle, MD, from the Loma Linda University urology department, you should never ignore blood in your urine—even if there is no pain or it only happens once.
 It might mean bladder or kidney cancer, kidney stones, or infection.
 Bring this symptom up to your doctor, stat.
+And for what should come up on every annual visit, here are 20 Questions to Ask Your Doctor Once a Year.

 Headaches are tricky, because they're very common, but may be indicative of something else, like a brain tumor.
 Pay attention to changes in the frequency, type, and intensity of a headache, and if you notice anything out of the ordinary, you should seek prompt neurological evaluation, says Santosh Kesari, MD, neuro-oncologist and neuroscientist at the John Wayne Cancer Institute at Providence Saint John's Health Center in Santa Monica.